Header image courtesy of @gindacomalaysia (via Instagram)

 Thankfully, Japan’s substantial influence on Hong Kong’s multifarious dining scene means that there’s no lack of places that sell takoyaki here on our bustling streets.
 With so much to choose from, we’ve rounded up seven of the best takoyaki spots in Hong Kong, guaranteed to be fresh and immensely satisfying.

 Do you miss the takoyaki from your last trip to Osaka?
-Discover the same flavours in Hong Kong at Gindaco.
-A Tokyo-based takoyaki chain, Gindaco operates hundreds of shops around Asia, a testament to their irresistible and fluffy takoyaki.
-As you wait in the long (but quick) queues, you’d be mesmerised by the takoyaki chefs’ nimble flicks of the wrists as they expertly rotate the batter balls in the grill.
-Though Gindaco is a little pricey for takoyaki (starting from $22), all your reservations will vanish at the first bite of the creamy, savoury dough clouds, served in their aesthetic signature wooden boat-shaped plates.
+Discover the same flavours in Hong Kong at Tokyo-based Gindaco.
+It operates hundreds of shops around Asia, a testament to its irresistible and fluffy takoyaki.
+As you wait, you’ll be mesmerised by the takoyaki chefs’ nimble flicks of the wrists as they expertly rotate the batter balls in the grill.
+Although Gindaco is a little pricey for takoyaki (starting from $22), all your reservations will vanish at the first bite of the creamy, savoury dough clouds, served in their aesthetic signature wooden boat-shaped plates.

 In a remote shopping centre filled with a myriad of street food wonders, King of Skewers should be your first stop because, well, it’s right by the main entrance, but also because of their amazing takoyaki.
 Though this street food stall mainly sells traditional Hong Kong snacks, such as egg puffs and curry fishballs, their takoyaki station is always active with a fresh batch in the making.
 At King of Skewers, the takoyaki ($22 for six pieces) are lightly crisp on the outside but velvety on the inside, complete with a large chunk of octopus.
 And for that price, it really is good value for money!